 Making a New Multiple Choice Question

 Multiple Choice questions are our main question type.
-More Experiences use multiple choice questions than any other type!
+More Experiences use multiple choice questions than any other question type!

-To add a single blank Multiple Choice question, click on the gray Question Tools box.
-In the pop-up, click the Add Blank Question button with aicon.
+Alternatively, you can click on the navy blue Question Tools box.
+In the pop-up, click the green Add Blank Question (+) button.

 Add Blank Questions From the Trivia Library

-If you want to add multiple blank questions at once, you can add any of the blank questions under the Write Your Own category to add a specific amount and type of blank questions.
+If you want to add multiple blank questions at once, you can use any of the blank trivia games under the Write Your Own category to add a specific amount and type of blank questions.

 |Write Your Own category with (2) questions selected from Five Question Multiple Choice Trivia

 Editing Multiple Choice Questions

 To edit a Multiple Choice question, click the green Edit (pencil) button in the top right of the question text box.

 You can also click the text of the question itself, where it says "(click here to edit)"

 This will open a panel with a few options for your question.

-To change the question itself, simply click into the box, type out your question, and click the green Save button with the checkmark icon, or simply press Enter on your keyboard.
+If you'd like to change the question's text, simply click into the text box, type out your question, and click the green Save button with the checkmark icon, or simply press Enter on your keyboard.

 To change the order of a question or where it should go, you can use the Question Order option on the far left of the Edit Panel.
 Click it to open the dropdown selection box, and choose its new numerical position.
 Click the green Save button with a checkmark on the right after you're done.

 You can also do that by dragging and dropping the question tab.
 However, you can't rearrange questions out of the current group of 10 questions using this method.